 The pilot study recommended that Dutch fulmar litter monitoring should focus on mass of plastics (industrial plastic and user) and suspected chemical substance.
 Each of these represents different sources of pollution, and thus specific policy measures aimed at reduced inputs.
 Because no funding was obtained to work on suspected chemicals, this element has been dropped and plastics have become the main focus.
-However, data-recording procedures are such that at the raw data-level, various subcategories of plastics, other rubbish and suspected chemicals continue to be recorded by number and mass, and can be extracted from databases, should the need and funding arrive.
+However, data-recording procedures are such that at the raw data-level, various sub-categories of plastics, other rubbish and suspected chemicals continue to be recorded by number and mass, and can be extracted from databases, should the need and funding arrive.

-After publication of the pilot study, the Dutch monitoring has continued annually and has resulted in a series of reports (Van Franeker et al. 2003 to 2013) that initially confirmed further decrease of industrial and especially user plastics but that later noted a halt to such trends and a lack of further change.
+After publication of the pilot study, the Dutch monitoring has continued annually and has resulted in a series of reports (Van Franeker et al. 2003 to 2013) that initially confirmed further decrease of industrial and especially user plastics but that later noted a halt or at least serious slow-down of such